swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 Forward slashes are a regex term of art, and are used as the delimiters for regex literals in Perl, JavaScript and Ruby (though Perl and Ruby also provide alternatives).
 Their ubiquity and familiarity makes them a compelling choice for Swift.

-A regex literal may also be spelled using an extended syntax `#/.../#`, which allows the placement of an arbitrary number of balanced `#` characters around a regex literal.
-This syntax allows regex literals to contain unescaped forward slashes, and may be used without needing to upgrade to a new language mode.
-This syntax further allows a multi-line mode when the opening delimiter is followed by a new line.
+A regex literal may also be spelled using an extended syntax `#/.../#`, which allows the placement of an arbitrary number of balanced `#` characters around the literal.
+This syntax may be used to avoid needing to escape forward slashes within the regex.
+Additionally, it allows for a multi-line mode when the opening delimiter is followed by a new line.

 Within a regex literal, the compiler will parse the regex syntax outlined in in [the Regex Syntax pitch][internal-syntax], and diagnose any errors at compile time.
 The capture types and labels are automatically inferred based on the capture groups present in the regex.
 Using a literal allows editors to support features such as syntax coloring inside the literal, highlighting sub-structure of the regex, and conversion of the literal to an equivalent result builder DSL (see [Regex builder DSL][regex-dsl]).